 - Be available for questions and to provide guidance.
 Don’t worry; you are not expected to be an expert!
 But your experience will be a wonderful resource to your mentee this summer.
 Don’t worry if your answer to a question is “I don’t know.”
 Instead, help students identify how they can go about finding a solution by offering personal or professional guidance.

-For more information, please contact Tisch Alumni Mentor Network Alumni Leader, Elizabeth McKay, A14, at firstname.lastname@example.org.
+For Alumni in the D.C. area, please contact Tisch Alumni Mentor Network Alumni Leader, Elizabeth McKay, A14, at email@example.com.